WaelRebai/digital-marketplace/README.md

 ## 🏗️ Architecture Overview

-The platform is composed of 5 loosely coupled microservices, orchestrated via an API Gateway.
+The platform is composed of 5 microservices, orchestrated via an API Gateway.
 Each service handles a specific domain logic and communicates via REST APIs.

 ### Service Breakdown
 | Service | Port | Description |